Why Facebook No Longer Suggests Alcohol-Related Business Pages - and What You Can Do About It

 This means:

-• Your Page may still be fully compliant with Facebook’s Community Standards.
+• Your Page may still fully comply with Facebook Community Standards

-• Your content may continue to appear to existing followers.
+• Your content continues to appear to existing followers

-• Facebook simply chooses not to proactively recommend alcohol-related Pages to broader audiences.
+• Facebook may choose not to recommend alcohol-related Pages to broader audiences

-This is a classification decision, not a violation or suspension.
+This is a classification decision, not a suspension or penalty.

 What This Means for Wineries and Alcohol Brands